atduskgreg/GitHub-Stoplight/README.markdown

 Proposal
 ------------

 I intend to use the [Black Widow Arduino](http://asynclabs.com/store?page=shop.product_details&flypage=flypage.tpl&product_id=23&category_id=11&keyword=wifi) to control three relays to turn on and off each of the stoplight's lights.
-The Black Widow with comes with a built-in wifi antenna so I will be able to make it controllable via a web interface accessible via the local network.
+The Black Widow comes with a built-in wifi antenna so I will be able to make it controllable via a web interface accessible via the local network.

 ![Diagram of system architecture](http://farm5.static.flickr.com/4067/4566630131_1da830b1b0.jpg "Diagram of system architecture")